-Oh, The Things You Can Buy
+Oh, the Things You Can Buy

 Have you ever been part of a virtual yard sale?
 Times are changing, and while people still place items for sale in newspapers or have physical yard sales, online yard sale communities are quickly replacing those old-fashioned standards.

-In my area, Facebook yard sale groups have become very popular.
-To the point where members compete and bid on items with more fervor than even Ebay has ever seen.
+In my area, Facebook yard sale groups have become very popular to the point where members compete and bid on items with more fervor than even eBay has ever seen.

-This makes perfect sense when you see a great deal on furniture, antiques, boats, or even designer clothing that have never been worn.
+This makes perfect sense when you see a great deal on furniture, antiques, boats, or even designer clothing that has never been worn.
 But then there are the OTHER items, the ones that really make you wonder about the human race.

 Not only is everything for sale on these cyber yard sales, everyone wants this stuff.
-And they will buy, sell and trade with rabid enthusiasm.
-Just to be the person who gets to say they are taking home some of these wonderful items:
+And they will buy, sell, and trade with rabid enthusiasm just to be the person who gets to say they are taking home some of these wonderful items.

-1. Used Flip Flops
+1. Used Flip-Flops

 People buy flip-flops all of the time, so seeing some for sale shouldn't be so weird.
 But it seems like everyone is selling them.
 Some are new, with tags.
 Others look like they were walked in for a coast-to-coast pilgrimage.

-I always thought flip flops were disposable.
+I always thought flip-flops were disposable.
 You know, once they start to fall apart, and you can no longer see the design, you threw them away.

-What is really mind-boggling is the fact that most of these shoes are ordinary foam flip-flops from Wal-Mart or the dollar store.
-So which is it for you? $4 for a new pair at the dollar store, or $2.50 for a worn out pair, plus about $6 worth of gas to go pick them up?
+What is really mind-boggling is the fact that most of these shoes are ordinary foam flip-flops from Walmart or the dollar store.
+So which is it for you? $4 for a new pair at the dollar store, or $2.50 for a worn-out pair, plus about $6 worth of gas to go pick them up?